CamBuscher/100Days/README.md

 The only progress I made on the Number Guesser was setting up some HTML and CSS of the project, which I'll finish on Sunday morning.
 From our study group today I realized I have a firmer grasp on HTML CSS than most at this point, and that is encouraging, but to quote one of the more famous Warcraft wizards: "I must not get complacent."

 That's enough nerding for today.
 Hope you're all doing well!

+## Day 8

+Oh man, my life is weird now.
+I got up at 5:30 a.m. to work on my number guesser project and finish the HTML and CSS of it before delving into the javascript lessons we are doing tomorrow.
+After that I think I'll have a good grasp on how to attack this project.

+Other than that, a bit of an off day for me, Court and I are going to an animal sanctuary and a movie.
+We'll see if I regret that come tomorrow night.

+## Day 9

+I don't really regret my day off yesterday, but kind of regret spending two hours making dinner tonight, as I'm starting the javascript portion of my number guesser now at 8p.m..
+But after today's lessons I have a good plan for it.

+We learned about eventListeners and querySelectors, which should be able to carry the bulk of the workload on this project.
+At least on the stuff I can accomplish in the first couple of phases, before making it more complicated later.

+I'm definitely tired for the first time after school.
+I mean like I could fall asleep right now, but I am excited to knock out this problem!
+Will report back tomorrow with my progress.